jkb91jkb91/KubeServices/README.md

 This repo uses GitOps approach with Flux and contains manifests deployed on kubernetes cluster
 Most important files are:
 1) HelmCharts  # HelmCharts folder
-2) services for HelmCharts application  # Service_Yamls
+2) Services for HelmCharts application  # Service_Yamls

 additional files:
 3) NFS manifests linked to the POD # Kubernetes_Yamls